SimonDosda/SimonDosda.github.io/_posts/2021-09-17-blog-github-pages-5-comment-1.markdown

 We will use [Heroku](https://www.heroku.com) to deploy our staticman instance.
 You might need to create an account first if you don't have one.

-Hence this is done, go the the [staticman GitHub repository](https://github.com/eduardoboucas/staticman) and fork it.
+Hence this is done, go to the [staticman GitHub repository](https://github.com/eduardoboucas/staticman) and fork it.

-On your Heroku dashboard, go to `New -> Create new app`, Type the name that you want for your app and hit `Create app`.
+On your Heroku dashboard, go to `New -> Create new app`, type the name that you want for your app, and hit `Create app`.

 In the `Deployment method` of the `Deploy` tab, click on `GitHub`.
 Once connected, choose the `staticman` repository and hit `Connect`.